andreterceiro/dio-ai--applications-of-ia-in-the-current-world/README.md

 ## Face detection

 Can detect a face and can associate a face to a specific person.
 Is used as example to unlock a cellphone.
 Is useful in systems related to surveillance or security.

+## Natural language processing (NLP)

+Uses models based on neural networks.
+Teacher showed a screen with an interaction with Chat GPT.
+The processing can generate the probability of a word appears after other word.
+This type of algorithms can detect relations of a word with a context, like a historical context or link a word to a professional area.